 To use an angled blush brush, swirl the bristles and sweep the brush along with the cheekbones and not the apples of the cheek to help slim and contour the face.
 The slanted bristles make the application much easier.
 The angled blush brush can be used when a contour brush is not available.

 The contour brush is specially designed to chisel, define and sculpt the face.
 It is great for cream-to-powder or powder makeup.
-Use
+Use the powder brush to apply highlighter to the face in combination with contouring.

 The concealer brush is my favorite.
 It is used to apply concealer beneath the eyes to highlight the area and mask dark circles.
 However, the concealer brush is now frequently used to apply concealer underneath and above the eyebrows to make a more exact line.
 Also, concealer can be applied around the lips to correct lipstick mistakes and create a defined lip line.
 As a result, the concealer brush has become a multipurpose makeup tool.